openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 After transmitting a command, the uDMA SDIO can perform subsequent operations based on the DATA_SETUP CSR configuration and the command response setting.
 The behavior is as follows:

+After sending a command, the uDMA SDIO acts based on the DATA_SETUP CSR and command response settings:

-- If the DATA_SETUP CSR indicates a read transaction, the uDMA SDIO initiates a data read (Rx) operation from the external device.
-The details of this operation are described in the Data Section.
+- If set for read, it starts a data read (Rx) from the external device (see Data Section), as per the DATA_SETUP CSR.
-- If SDIO is configured to receive a command response, the response is captured and processed as described in the Response Section.
+- If configured for a command response, the response is captured and processed (see Response Section).
-- If SDIO is not configured to receive a command response or the command response is received:
+- If no response is required, or once the response is received:
-   - An End-of-Transfer (EOT) interrupt is raised.
+   - An End-of-Transfer (EOT) interrupt is triggered.
-   - The uDMA SDIO is then enabled to perform a data write (Tx) operation to the external device, depending on the DATA_SETUP CSR setting.
+   - The uDMA SDIO may then perform a data write (Tx) to the external device(see Data Section), as per the DATA_SETUP CSR.

 Response
 ~~~~~~~~

-A response is sent from an external card to the host as an answer to a previously received command.
-A response is received serially on the `sdcmd_i` line.
+A response is sent from the external card to the host in reply to a previously received command.
+During the receive operation, `sdcmd_oen_o` is pulled high (1), and the response is received serially on the `sdcmd_i` line.
-`sdcmd_oen_o` is pulled high(1) during the transmit operation.
-MSB will be read first and LSB will be read last.
-Direction bit is 0, as response is transmitted from device to host.
+The MSB is read first, and the LSB is read last.
+The direction bit is set to 0, indicating that the response is transmitted from the card to the host.

 The RSP_TYPE bitfield of CMD_OP CSRs can used to configure expected response from the external SDIO device.
 Following response can be expected from the external device: -